vahehambardzumyan/vahehambardzumyan/README.md

 Hello, I'm Vahe Hambardzumyan! 👋

 Welcome to my GitHub!
-I'm an aspiring Machine Learning Engineer and Data Scientist passionate about leveraging data to solve real-world problems and continuously expanding my knowledge in AI.
-I'm pursuing a degree in Computer Science while actively developing my expertise in artificial intelligence.
+I'm an aspiring Machine Learning Engineer and Data Scientist with a passion for harnessing data to solve real-world challenges.
+I'm pursuing a degree in Computer Science while actively sharpening my expertise in artificial intelligence.

 🚀 About Me